 “I did not lose much weight with this, but was worth a try.”

 Freeze Fat is a viable option to liposuction.
 The procedure is also non-invasive.
 Some report seeing results within a few sessions.
 While this is ideal for some, others may not benefit; based on cost alone.

-Considering weight management takes many forms, remember to think about a plan consisting of a healthy diet, exercise and supplementation.
+Considering weight management takes many forms, remember to think about a plan consisting of a healthy diet, exercise and lifestyle changes.

-The team supporting Burn TS are confident in their supplement, so they’re offering a 2-Week Sample.
+The team supporting Noom are confident in their app, so they’re offering a 14-day trial to Dietspotlight readers.